How to Stop Windshield Crack from Spreading

 Immediate Steps to Stop a Crack from Spreading

 When you notice a crack, time matters.
-Here's what you should do right away:
+Here's how to prevent a cracked windshield from spreading further:

 1. Clean the Damaged Area